-- Family & Community Engagement to work directly with families in community settings.
+- Family and Community Engagement to work directly with families in community settings.

 - Family Therapy that will prepare you for entry level clinical work, advanced study in marriage and family therapy, or a practitioner certificate such as the parent education teaching license.

 - Family Social Science where you will explore families from social science perspectives, including diversity and family systems.

 Basic course requirements include couple relationships, family systems, and diversity as well as experiential learning that will give you the opportunity to apply new skills and knowledge in a supportive environment.